 In September 2020, VIBES teamed up with the TU Munich and BMW to define a joint R&D project for European funding under the Eurostars program with the intention to develop software which accurately predicts the sound & vibration behavior of new (electric) vehicles.
 Out of the nearly 400 European applications, our proposal was ranked the most innovative in the Netherlands and 2nd in Europe!
-That’s where we set out to make our third propriety software: COUPLE, a complete substructuring studio application that applies the newest techniques such that, together with DIRAC and SOURCE, it will offer users a complete test-based modelling workflow.
+That’s where we set out to make our third propriety software: COUPLE, a complete substructuring studio application that applies the newest techniques such that, together with DIRAC and SOURCE, it will offer users a complete test-based modeling workflow.

-We learned from DIRAC and SOURCE the value of alleviating engineers from the administrative duties inherent to test-based modelling.
+We learned from DIRAC and SOURCE the value of alleviating engineers from the administrative duties inherent to test-based modeling.
 To that end, COUPLE will collect all your test-based models so that you will be able to use them as intended: multiple times and in multiple variations.
 In this way, you can create a library of test-based models in an organized manner.
 With such an amount of data to your disposal, you may then choose to combine these test-based component models with numerical simulations to construct your systems in a modular fashion using substructuring techniques.
 You will be able to analyze and choose between different variants quickly and intuitively facilitating your role as a true dynamic architect.

 Currently a year has passed in the Eurostars project and VIBES is rounding off the first viable product.
 With this first version of COUPLE, we can now combine component models in a substructured fashion in a dedicated software product.
 In order to test and validate the application, we will need component model data as well as validation data.